Los Angeles Girlfriend Getaway Guide: 48 Hours With Your Girls In LA

 We started our morning with a spin class.
 There are a bunch of studios in Los Angeles but I happen to have credits there so we went to their Larchmont location.
 There’s a tiny parking lot with a few stalls but everything was taken so we parked at the meter in front of the studio.

 I like spin studios like Flywheel because everything is taken care of.
 Even though I have cycling shoes, they have some for you.
 They have towels, water, and some fruit (bananas or apples).
-I wasn’t sure what the class was going to be like but we had an instructor named Brandon for 45 minutes and he was awesome.
+I wasn’t sure what the class was going to be like but we had an instructor named Brandon and he was awesome.
 I couldn’t clip my shoes in the dark.
-Usually, I can do this without light but I couldn’t see a thing!
+Luckily one of the attendants came by to help me with his flashlight.

 *My buddy got her first class free which was great but had a hard time signing up on her phone to reserve a class and her seat. *